scrabbletank/farhome-rules/rulesdoc.md

 - **Attribute Bonuses:** +1 Intelligence, +1 Charisma, -1 Strength
 - **Lifespan:** 120 years

-##### Forestfolk
+##### Innate Healing

-During a short or long rest you restore 1 extra wound and mana.
-This feature has no effect if you've taken fire damage since your last rest.
+During a short or long rest you restore 1 extra wound.
+When rolling your first healing surge of a rest you reroll all blank dice.

 #### Half-Elf